PandaSense/MteSenseWdd/README.md

 - appium java client
 - junit(optional)
 # Installation
-- add MteSense-Wdd-beta-0.1.1.jar into your test automation project.
+- add MteSense-Wdd-beta-x.x.x.jar into your test automation project.
 # How to use
 #### Step 1 :
 Add MteSense-Wdd-beta-0.1.1.jar into your project classpath.